KimberlyL/MyCodingProjects/README.md

 # MyCodingProjects
 ##A collection of some small coding projects I've built.

-###Thanks for checking out my projects!
+######Thanks for checking out my projects!

 The first two projects are both microcontroller projects.

-They were programmed, built, and techincal documents were written for each project in about two hours.
+They were programmed, built, and techincal documents were written for each project in about 2 to 3 hours.

 ####The RGB LED Rainbow
 	* This is a project used to teach kids between the ages 8 to 16 about STEM.